Back to Health News & Stories

 Watery and clear or light yellow

-If you experience a gush or continuous trickle of watery and clear or light yellow fluid during pregnancy, it may be either urine or amniotic fluid.
+If you experience a gush or continuous trickle of watery fluid during pregnancy, it may be either urine or amniotic fluid.

 It’s common to experience incontinence (the involuntary loss of urine) during pregnancy, especially in later stages when your growing baby is pressing on your bladder.
 However, it can be challenging to know whether you’re leaking urine or amniotic fluid.
-When in doubt, call your ob/gyn.
+When in doubt, call your OB provider.
+They can do an exam in the office or hospital to determine if your water has broken.

-If you’re ever unsure about a symptom, always call your provider instead of worrying that something is wrong.
+If you’re unsure about a symptom, always call your OB provider instead of worrying that something is wrong.